Automating Your Emails

 Get More Out of Your Campaign by Doing Less

-Email Marketing is still one of most powerful ways of promoting your business.
-With no printing or postage costs it provides an excellent ROI, and it’s pin point targeting and track-ability makes it easy to identify and reach your most receptive customers.
+Email Marketing is still one of the most powerful ways of promoting your business.
+With no printing or postage costs, it provides an excellent ROI, and it’s pinpoint targeting, and track-ability makes it easy to identify and reach your most receptive customers.
 It has an ROI of 3800%, that is, every $1 spent on Email Marketing returns $38.
 According to Wordstream, online shoppers who purchase items from an email spend up to 138 percent more than those who do not receive email promotions.

-What is Automated Email?
-Automated emails are emails (duh…) that are pre-written and then triggered by a behavior (signing up for a free download), a specific date or interval of time.
+What is an Automated Email?
+Automated emails are emails (duh) that are pre-written and then triggered by a behavior (signing up for a free download), a specific date or interval of time.

 Automated email can best we thought of as Lead Nurturing.
 Lead nurturing is the process of establishing and maintaining relationships with possible customers, educating clients by sending emails with tips on how to use a product, or recent updates that a company has made to its products or services.
-It gives potential customers/clients the opportunity to Know, Like, and Trust a company BEFORE they do business.
+It allows potential customers/clients to Know, Like, and Trust a company BEFORE they do business.